 Cosmetic surgery isn’t just for women anymore.
-According to 2013 American Society for Aesthetic Plastic Surgery (ASAPS), men had more than one million cosmetic procedures.
+According to the 2013 American Society for Aesthetic Plastic Surgery (ASAPS), men had more than one million cosmetic procedures.
 They accounted for a little over nine percent of the overall amount performed that year.

-Non-surgical Botox treatments were the number one most performed cosmetic operation in 2013, with a total over three million for the year.
+Non-surgical Botox treatments were the number one most performed cosmetic operation in 2013, with a total of over three million for the year.
 According to Men’s Journal, about 385,000 of these can be attributed to men.

 Many of these men don’t just want to look younger, they want to appear fresher, especially Wall Street workers, according to Fortune.